Dealogic/webpack-vsts-extension/README.md

 ## What The Build Step Does

-This build step is trying to use the webpack's node.js API to compile a 'web' application into a bundle.
+This build step is using the webpack's node.js API to compile a 'web' application into a bundle.
 The result, warnings and errors are reported onto the build summary section.

 ## Usage